-3.2 Extraneous Determinants of RPT Trends
+3.3 Extraneous Determinants of RPT Trends

-The regulation of RPTs in our four jurisdictions through formal corporate and securities laws demonstrates substantial resemblances.
+As we have seen, the regulation of RPTs in our four jurisdictions through formal corporate and securities laws demonstrates substantial resemblances.
 All of them use similar tools from internationally accepted combinations, and they all suffer from certain inadequacies to different degrees.
 More importantly, all of our jurisdictions have performed exceedingly well in establishing and enhancing their regulatory toolkits, and have earned plaudits at an international level.
 They all take pride in the facts that their systems have been rising rapidly in the rankings developed by the World Bank on the ease of doing business, by far the most influential ranking index at a global level; and this is particularly so on the RPT Index.
-In fact, on this measure, all of our four jurisdictions rank within the top 20 in the world.
+In fact, on this measure, all of our four jurisdictions rank within the top 20 in the world in the 2018 RPT Index.